bluecatlabs/gateway-workflows/Community/sdwan_firewall_rule_updater/README.md

 Select the *SDWAN* tab and set the following parameters:
 - API Key:
-This will be the api key for a certain user to login to the Meraki cloud controller via API.
+This will be the API key for a specific user to login to the Meraki cloud controller via API.
 Make sure that API access is enabled in the Meraki cloud controller web UI and a key is generated before setting this parameter.

 ![screenshot](img/sdwan_fw5.jpg?raw=true "sdwan_fw5")